Category

 Kato: And we did see that beautiful view, didn't we?

-Umezawa: Though we were running low on oxygen partway up (laughs).
+Umezawa: Though we were running out of oxygen partway up (laughs).

 Everyone: None, none (laughs).